 In the case of debtor loans measured at FVTPL, the fair value of these instruments is determined with input from management and using internally generated valuation models based on selected comparable market data points.
 The majority of the significant inputs into these models are not readily observable in the market and the inputs are therefore derived from market prices for similar assets or estimated based on certain assumptions.
-The determination of key inputs used such as the expected future cash flows on the financial instrument, stratification of portfolio and the appropriate discount rates applicable require management judgement and estimation.
+The determination of key inputs used such as the expected future cash flows on the financial asset, stratification of portfolio and the appropriate discount rates applicable require management judgement and estimation.

-The valuation methodology for debtor loans at FVTPL is to estimate the expected cash flows to be generated by the financial asset and discount it to a present value.
-The assumptions involved in this valuation technique include:
+The valuation methodology for debtor loans at FVTPL is to estimate the expected cash flows to be generated by the financial asset and then discount these values back to a present value.
+The assumptions involved in these valuation techniques include:

-- Determining suitable stratifications for the portfolio for assets with similar risk characteristics; - The likelihood and expected timing of future cash flows of the financial asset.
-Future cash flows may be sensitive to the occurrence of future events including changes in property prices; and - Selecting an appropriate discount rate for the instrument based on management's assessment of the characteristics of the instrument and prevailing market discount rates for similar assets.
+- Determining suitable stratifications for the portfolio for assets with similar risk characteristics;

+- The likelihood and expected timing of future cash flows; and

+- selecting an appropriate discount rate for the financial asset or group of financial assets, based on management's assessment of the characteristics of the instrument and relevant market information.

-In the absence of quoted market prices, and in the case of over-the-counter derivatives, fair value is calculated using valuation techniques.
+In the case of over-the-counter derivatives, fair value is calculated using valuation techniques.
 Fair value may be estimated using quoted market prices for similar instruments, adjusted for differences between the quoted instrument and the instrument being valued.
 Where the fair value is calculated using discounted cash flow analysis, the methodology is to use, to the extent possible, market data that is either directly observable or is implied from instrument prices, such as interest rate yield curves, equities and commodities prices, credit spreads, option volatilities and currency rates.